 Does your employer offer life insurance through your benefits plan?
 That’s a good start.
 But keep in mind these points about your workplace life insurance:

-- You can’t take it with you if you change employers.
-You’ll have to apply again at your new employer, and you won’t have any coverage between jobs.
-You may, however, be able to convert your group coverage into protection for yourself as an individual.
+- Your group insurance will end if you leave your job.
+You’ll have to apply again at your new employer, and you won’t have any coverage between jobs

 - It can increase in cost as you get older.